 This is probably the most popular Trans-Siberian rail route which allows seeing 3 counties on one trip, Russia, Mongolia and China.
 This journey follows an ancient tea-caravan route from China to Russia and further on to Europe.
 If you are looking for a train trip from Moscow to Beijing via Ulan Bator, you should choose the Chinese train.
 There is also Mongolian train , which can bring you from Moscow to Ulan Bator.

 Ulan-Ude, founded in 1666, is the capital of the Buryat Autonomous Republic, which in the 13th - 17th centuries was part of the vast Mongolian Empire.
-The city is a classic example of the Eastern influence in Russia.
-Near the station are some kiosks where travelers can buy food.
+This Buddhist city is a classic example of the Eastern influence in Russia.

 This is a village with beautiful surroundings in a suburb of Ulan-Ude.
 It has a large bread factory.
 The train makes only a short stop here.